yousiftouma/mlnet-exercise/README.md

 The method _GetMlNetPredictionEngine_ gives a hint of what will be input and output of the full pipeline.
 Use this information to figure out the name of the final output column of the pipeline.

+Using the same logic, remember that we annotated the property that will hold the actual image that is received.
+The first input column of the pipeline will need to be populated from that object.

+Be explicit in each transformer step where the input column of the step should be populated from and what to name the output column of each step.

+(Note that this isn't strictly necessary since names can follow through steps, but being explicit is always good)

+Good to know is that only the first and last transformer will need to map its input respectively its output column with regards to data source and data destination.
+The rest is up to you and internal to the pipeline.
+The only requirement within the pipeline is the Onnx Model which has the specific names given in the model itself.

 ### Task 3b

 Implement the public method to get a prediction engine with the full transformer pipeline.